 - Dendy Neville www.dendyneville.co.uk Maidstone firm

-- Wilkins Kennedy www.wilkinskennedy.com Top 30 firm in the UK with 50 partners in London and the South East – plus an office in the Falkland Islands
+- Wilkins Kennedy www.wilkinskennedy.com/join-wk Top 30 firm in the UK with 15 offices in London and the South East including Ashford, Sandwich and Orpington – plus an office in the Falkland Islands

 - “What Can I Do With My Degree in Accounting and Finance?”

 Useful information for students of other subjects as well as Accounting and Finance students

 - Business Insights – Accountancy and Financial Management from Kent Business School

 - Accountancy Age www.accountancyage.com News, jobs and lists of top firms

 - Careers Uncovered: Accountancy (Trotman Publishing, 2010) Available in the CES Resources Room at Canterbury.

 Last fully updated 2016